homeops-tech/homeops-tech.github.io/_posts/2020-02-15-Build-Ubuntu-Desktop-With-Packer.md

 tags: [packer,vagrant,devops,ubuntu,ssh,bare metal,linux]
 ---

 In one of my [previous posts](http://www.homeops.tech/2020/01/01/SSH-Pass-Through-Docker/) I used a third party vagrant box.
 This box was configured to load the GDM window manager and came with things like docker pre-installed.
 However as with most things in system imaging I needed to customize my images.
 This is normally due to requirements like size and configuration.
-In addtion building a bare metal iso installed version of the base image allows me to more easily upgrade the installation over time.
-This is sort of best of both worlds approache to system imaging as you have the ability to use a image in production but also to upgrade the system using the standard OS installer.
+In addition building a bare metal iso installed version of the base image allows me to more easily upgrade the installation over time.
+This is sort of best of both worlds approach to system imaging as you have the ability to use a image in production but also to upgrade the system using the standard OS installer.

 <!--more-->